Lewisham, New South Wales: Transport

-Lewisham railway station is on the Inner West & Leppington Line of the Sydney Trains network.
-This provides access to the city, the interchange station of Strathfield and the commercial centres of Burwood, Newtown and Parramatta.
+Lewisham railway station is serviced by the Leppington & Inner West Line and Liverpool & Inner West Line of the Sydney Trains network.
+This provides access to Sydney CBD, the interchange station of Strathfield and the commercial centres of Burwood, Newtown and Parramatta.

 Lewisham is notable in railway history as the termination point for the first train journey in the NSW colony in 1855, although the railway station was not built until 1885.
 The whipple truss bridge over Long Cove Creek was constructed 1885-1886 featuring North American technology developed by Squire Whipple.
 It is probably the most significant railway bridge site in Australia, certainly in NSW.
 It has the unique distinction of four different types of bridges from different eras.
 Engineers Australia designated the Viaduct in 1994 as an historic engineering marker.

 There are two stations serving Lewisham on the Inner West Light Rail.
 These are Lewisham West, adjacent to the former flour mill on the border with Summer Hill, and Taverners Hill, near Parramatta Road.
 Access to the city is quicker by conventional train, but the light rail may be used for some cross-regional journeys.
-It also interchanges with Dulwich Hill railway station on the Bankstown Line.
+The light rail also provides an interchange with Dulwich Hill railway station to the south.

 The 413 bus service, between Campsie and the city, cuts through the middle of Lewisham and provides an interchange with the railway station.
 Several bus services (461 - Burwood to the city, 480 & 483 - Strathfield to the city) run along Parramatta Road.
 These interchange with the Taverners Hill stop.
 The other bus corridor is along New Canterbury Rd.
 This is served by the 428/L28 from Canterbury to the city via Newtown and route 445 from Campsie to Balmain.